 In order to maximize ongoing exploration efforts, the Company does not pay out dividends.
-The Company's investment policy is to invest its short-term excess cash in highly liquid short-term interest-bearing investments with short term maturities, selected with regards to the expected timing of expenditures from continuing operations.
+The Company's investment policy is to invest its short-term excess cash in highly liquid short-term interest-bearing investments with short-term maturities, selected with regards to the expected timing of expenditures from continuing operations.

 The Company expects its current capital resources will be sufficient to carry its exploration plans and operations for the foreseeable future.
+There have been no changes to the Company's capital management approach during the year.
+The Company is not subject to externally imposed capital requirements.